evanthegrayt/grayt-zsh-theme/README.md

 - Useful context for everyday development without a crowded prompt.
 - Simple styling that stays readable instead of becoming decoration.
-- Optional idle Git refreshes with
+- Optional idle Git refreshes when used with
   [Ref Fresh](https://github.com/evanthegrayt/zsh-ref-fresh).
 - A stable two-line layout that keeps the command cursor predictable, even when the current directory or git branch name is long.